Frequently Asked Questions

 A multi-step review and ranking process is used.

-Second, a pair of raters (comprised of training faculty and current residents) rate the written application and assign it a numeric score (based on specific criteria and fit to our program).
+Second, a pair of raters (comprised of Psychology faculty and current residents) rate the written application and assign it a numeric score (based on specific criteria and fit to our program).
 All applications are then rank-ordered based on the assigned score.
 This ranking determines who will be invited for an interview.

 How many practicum hours are required at the time of application?